 Keep these things in mind when selling your collection:

-If you'd like to have your autographs professionally authenticated, we use JSA (James Spence Authentication) for our third-party authenticator, as Mr. Spence is regarded as the hobby's foremost authority on autographs.
+If you'd like to have your autographs professionally authenticated, we recommend JSA (James Spence Authentication) for our third-party authenticator, as Mr. Spence is regarded as the hobby's foremost authority on autographs.
 He even paid us a visit for two days authenticating in person in July, 2018!

 We will pay the absolute best price we can on your collectibles, but ultimately we are buying for re-sale.
-The advantage of this way is that it saves you the work and worries of listing items on eBay or Craigslist, which is no minor detail.
+The advantage of this way is that it saves you the work and worries of listing items on eBay, Facebook, or Craigslist, which is no minor detail.

--Why sell to us?
 We've sold on eBay since 1997, have an A+ rating from the BBB, we are a member of the Mon Valley Regional Chamber of Commerce, and we are a JSA (James Spence Authentication) authorized dealer since 2008.

 Ready to make a deal?
+Let's do it!
 Call us at 724-243-3546 or email us at email@example.com!